Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Other Cooperative Programs

-Two California corporations, McDonnell Douglas Aerospace and Silicon Graphics Inc. have received grants from the U.S.-Israel Science & Technology Commission.
-The former received $100,000 for a feasibility study conducted with the Weizman Institute/Yeda on developing high efficiency, modular solar central receiver.
+Two California corporations, McDonnell Douglas Aerospace and Silicon Graphics Inc., have received grants from the U.S.-Israel Science & Technology Commission.
+The former received $100,000 for a feasibility study conducted with the Weizman Institute/Yeda on developing a high-efficiency, modular solar central receiver.
 The latter involved a joint project with Elbit for the production of ultrasound imaging systems.

 Researchers Naama Goren-Inbar from the Hebrew University of Jerusalem and Kenneth Verosub from the University of California at Davis uncovered the remains of a 1.4 million-year-old prehistoric man at a site called Ubeidiya in the Jordan Rift Valley.
 Goren-Inbar was able to use the Paleomagnetic method with the help of Professor Verosub and the United States-Israel Binational Science Foundation to determine the age of the Benot Yaa’qov area.
 It is approximately 750,000 years old.